donJoomla/donjoomla.github.io/_posts/2013-11-09-jforms-module-1-6-stable-released.md

 JForms Module can now split full names into first & last name so the form gets pre-populated correctly with logged in users details.
 - **Bootstrap 3**
 Includes layouts for Bootstrap 3 as well as Bootstrap 2 now.
+- **Custom JS API**
+JavaScript API to call your own functions on various form events (eg. when sent etc.).
+Documentation to follow.
 - **Performance**
 The module has undergone numerous improvements to optimise performance, including moving all the JavaScript to a separate file and various PHP tweaks